martellab-sri/AMINN/README.md

 `dataset.py` and `utils.py`: Contains scripts that are used for creating datasets for AMINN from csv files (radimoics features + clinical variables).

+`data/input.csv`: This file is provided as an example of input data.
+We have modified the value of the radiomic features and survival outcomes so the file cannot be used for training (It will throw a 'Divided by zero' error).
 ## Citing AMINN

 If you find AMINN useful in your research, please consider citing: